aviwidgerson8/aviwidgerson8.github.io/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2020/insights-ias-nov-2020-news-notes/index.md

 - [ ]  What was the criteria for land allocation in Roshni Act ?
 - [ ]  What is the relation between Indian Economic Growth & US Treasury yields ?
 - [ ]  What is Swiss Challenge Method ?
-- [ ]  #map : Pangda Village ?
-India-Bhutam-China tri-junction ?
-Dokhlam Plateau ?
-- [ ]  #national-parks : Sakteng Wildlife Sanctuary ?
 - [ ]  What is Global Environment Facility ?
 What are its functions ?
 Who is its authority ?
-- [ ]  #map : Silguri Corridor of India ?
-Chicken's Neck ?
-- [ ]  #valleys : Chumbi Valley ?
 - [ ]  What is National Crisis Management Committee (NCMC) ?
 What are its functions ?
 Who is its authority ?
 - [ ]  What are ATAL Faculty Development Programmes (ATAL FDPs) ?
 What is its mandate ?
-- [ ]  #map : Italy ?

 ## 25th November
-- [ ]  #significant-events : Battle of Sairaghat ?
-Who was Ram Singh, on the sides of Mughals in this Battle ?
 - [ ]  Ahom Kingdom, it's significance ?
-- [ ]  #significant-personalities : Lachit Borphukan ?
 - [ ]  How was La Nina condition responsible for subdued North Eastern Monsoon Rainfall ?
-- [ ]  #map : Mahe ?
 - [ ]  What is the impact of ENSO on different parts of the world climate ?
-- [ ]  #judgements : What are Lily Thomas & Sarla Mudgal cases related to ?
 - [ ]  Which parties does Poshan Abhiyaan deal with ?
 What are its targets for 2022 ?
 - [ ]  What is National Family Health Survey ?
 Who is the authority which conducts this survey ?
 What is its mandate ?
 Which statutes support its enforcement ?
 - [ ]  What are the recommednations of recent Internal Working group of RBI ? especially regarding corporates setting up banks ?